 CASA IFR operational requirements for gyro instruments.
-CAO 20.18.

-In order to address gyro instrument system reliability issues, CASA CAO 20.18 requires that aircraft engaged in IFR operations have duplicated attitude gyro instruments with a duplicated or independent power supply for all gyro flight and navigational instruments.
-CAO 20.18 also mandates warning systems to advise the pilot when the primary gyro instrument power source has failed.
+In order to address gyro instrument system reliability issues, flight operations regulations require aircraft engaged in IFR operations have duplicated attitude gyro instruments with a duplicated or independent power supply for all gyro flight and navigational instruments.
+Flight operations regulations also mandate warning systems to advise the pilot when the primary gyro instrument power source has failed.